Partials, Partial Changes, Partial Change Errors, & Partial Locations

 Because we can’t use the same partials to tune A0 and C8, there must be at least one partial change in every tuning software system.

-Different partials are used to tune different parts of the piano when using piano tuning software.
+Different partials are used to tune different parts of the piano.
 The partials used are designed into the software.
-All tuning software systems therefore contain partial ‘changes’ as part of their tuning.

 A partial change is the ‘switch’ from one partial to another within the tuning.

-The location of these partial changes varies depending on the software.
+The location of these partial changes will vary from system to system.

 Since every partial change is a potential tuning issue, the fewer the partial changes the better!

 Here are some partial arrangements found in some of the different tuning software systems:

 The FAC tuning partial arrangement is as follows: